cloudentity/ce-samples-ios-apps/simple-pkce/README.md

  ## Prepare Cloudentity Workspace
  Configure your workspace by creating a new client application or use an existing application.
-Instructions on creating a client application can be found in the [developer portal](https://developer.cloudentity.com/get_started/getting_started_with_cloudentity_access_management/)
+Instructions on creating a client application can be found in the [Cloudentity Developer Portal](https://developer.cloudentity.com/get_started/getting_started_with_cloudentity_access_management/)

  In your client application set the token endpoint authentication method to `None`.
  ![Set the Token Endpoint Authentication Method to None](img/auth_method.png?raw=true.png)